sercankulcu/sercankulcu.github.io/_pencils/2026-05-11-the-carpenter-pencil.md

 These variations are not trivial.

 Sharper corners give broad surfaces and clear indexing in the hand, while more rounded edges can make prolonged use more comfortable.
 As with ordinary hexagonal pencils, a few millimeters of geometry change the entire tactile experience.

+## There Is No Single Ideal Pencil Shape

 The carpenter pencil also illustrates something that is easy to miss when looking only at stationery-store pencils.